lfr/lfr.github.io/ad-astra.md

 <img src="/assets/2020/ad-astra.png" />

 So you've decided to take that leap of faith and take F# to the stars, but not sure where to begin?

-Building your own starship can feel like a daunting task, but there's a few easily applicable things that can do wonders to keep it flying and save it from its worst enemy: users.
+Building your own F# starship can feel like a daunting task, but there's a few easily applicable things that can do wonders to keep it flying and save it from its worst enemy: users.

 One of these things is having a domain that is guaranteed to be valid throughout the lifetime of your application, and this can be done by designing your domain with types.

 For your convenience all 4 articles in the series can be found below, in chronological order.